Maturation & Sexual Reproduction

 Science units are not spiral-bound because so many pages need to be cut, removed, or copied.
 Units are not three-hole punched because they contain items such as mini books and vocabulary-wall words.
 Many customers hole-punch their units after removing the portions they’d like to keep whole and use a 3-ring binder to keep everything organized.

 Most of the science units do not need to be taught in any particular order.
 They are designed for you to choose when you want to teach each subject.
-However, we do recommend that Introduction to Energy is completed before Energy; Heat, Light, and Sound.

 Most pages in the science units are non-consumable; mini books, instructions to the teacher, charts, experiment instructions, and so on.
 However, each unit contains a small number of pages that are consumable, such as worksheets for the children.